 “You can’t put a price on not flooding.
 But we can.
 We need everyone to pay up.”

-City officials said they are monitoring the water levels and encourage residents to avoid underpasses, low-lying areas, and the city of New Orleans in general.
+City officials said they are monitoring the water levels and encouraging residents to avoid underpasses, low-lying areas, and the city of New Orleans in general.